Dental Bone Grafting

 How long does it take to recover from a dental bone graft?

-If you have more questions about dental bone grafting, please contact our office and we will be happy to discuss further.
+If you have additional questions about dental bone grafting, please contact our office—we would be happy to discuss your options in more detail.